4.9

 • There is much less you need to do with a consumer proposal than a bankruptcy – you simply need to make your agreed monthly payments on time, and attend two credit counselling sessions.

-Eligibility: who can file for a consumer proposal?
+Who can file for a consumer proposal?

 In Canada, you can file a consumer proposal if you meet the following eligibility criteria: